cadadr/configuration/systems/Readme.markdown

 This tree contains system-level configurations specific to my computers.

-## `mergen`: desktop workstation
+## `umay`: desktop workstation

-A Linux Mint Cinnamon based desktop workstation.
+A Linux Mint Debian Edition Cinnamon based desktop workstation.

+## `kayra`: desktop workstation

+A workstation setup with Debian Stable and i3 window manager.
+Partly a port of `mergen` (now `umay`), partly a revival of my former Debian/i3 setup.

 Someday might be ported to GuixSD or NixOS.

 ## `guixtest`: GuixSD workstation

-This is an experimental configuration that tries to replicate `mergen`, but built on the Guix System Distribution.
+This is an experimental configuration that tries to replicate `kayra`, but built on the Guix System Distribution.

-## `kayra`: desktop workstation

-A workstation setup with Debian Stable and i3 window manager.
-Partly a port of `mergen`, partly a revival of my former Debian/i3 setup.

-`ulgen` and `mergen` should be mostly compatible.

 ## `ulgen`: laptop